python/cpython/PCbuild/readme.txt

 The solution has two configurations for PGO.
 The PGInstrument configuration must be build first.
-The PGInstrument binaries are lniked against a profiling library and contain extra debug information.
+The PGInstrument binaries are linked against a profiling library and contain extra debug information.
 The PGUpdate configuration takes the profiling data and generates optimized binaries.